-SUBCOMMITTEE RECOMMENDATION: AMEND proviso update reporting date.
+PROVISO SUBCOMMITTEE RECOMMENDATION: AMEND proviso to delete the reference of establishing the committee and to update the calendar year reference.
 Requested by the Department of Health & Human Services.

-117.162.(GP: Palmetto Autism Study Committee) (A) For Fiscal Year 2022-23, there shall be established the Palmetto Autism Study Committee to be housed in the South Carolina Department of Health and Human Services.
-The study committee shall address, but is not limited to, the following issues:

-(1) the best ways to ensure the timely evaluation, diagnosis, and treatment of autism for individuals aged eighteen and under and their families;
+- 117.162.(GP: Palmetto Autism Study Committee) (A) For Fiscal Year 2022-23, there shall be established The Palmetto Autism Study Committee to shall be housed in the South Carolina Department of Health and Human Services.
+The study committee shall address, but is not limited to, the following issues: - (1) the best ways to ensure the timely evaluation, diagnosis, and treatment of autism for individuals aged eighteen and under and their families;

-(2) the need for and viability of development of statewide autism centers of excellence that engage in the training of practitioners and advanced treatment practices and research related to autism;

-(3) reviewing and evaluating the accessibility to initial autism evaluations and Medicaid eligibility to identify any barriers to diagnosis and enrollment; and

-(4) methods by which financial assistance can be provided to families in order to obtain needed autism services.

-(B) The study committee shall be composed of members appointed as follows:

-(1) two appointees by the Governor, one of which may be a parent of an autistic child;

-(2) three appointees by the Chairman of the House Ways and Means Committee, one of which may be a House member, one of which may be a practitioner, and one of which may be a parent of an autistic child;

-(3) three appointees by the Chairman of the Senate Finance Committee, one of which may be a Senate member, one of which may be a practitioner, and one of which may be a parent of an autistic child;

-(4) the director of the Department of Health and Human Services or his designee; and

-(5) the director of the Department of Disabilities and Special Needs or his designee.
+- (2) the need for and viability of development of statewide autism centers of excellence that engage in the training of practitioners and advanced treatment practices and research related to autism; - (3) reviewing and evaluating the accessibility to initial autism evaluations and Medicaid eligibility to identify any barriers to diagnosis and enrollment; and - (4) methods by which financial assistance can be provided to families in order to obtain needed autism services. - (B) The study committee shall be composed of members appointed as follows: - (1) two appointees by the Governor, one of which may be a parent of an autistic child; - (2) three appointees by the Chairman of the House Ways and Means Committee, one of which may be a House member, one of which may be a practitioner, and one of which may be a parent of an autistic child; - (3) three appointees by the Chairman of the Senate Finance Committee, one of which may be a Senate member, one of which may be a practitioner, and one of which may be a parent of an autistic child: - (4) the director of the Department of Health and Human Services or his designee; and - (5) the director of the Department of Disabilities and Special Needs or his designee.